mattmakai/fullstackpython.com/source/content/pages/03-deployment/0317-configuration-management.markdown

 category: page
 slug: configuration-management
 sort-order: 039
-choice1url:
+choice1url: /logging.html
-choice1icon:
+choice1icon: fa-align-left fa-inverse
-choice1text:
+choice1text: How do I log events that happen in my app while it is running?
-choice2url:
+choice2url: /web-analytics.html
-choice2icon:
+choice2icon: fa-dashboard
-choice2text:
+choice2text: I want to learn more about the users of my app with web analytics.
-choice3url:
+choice3url: /api-integration.html
-choice3icon:
+choice3icon: fa-link fa-inverse
-choice3text:
+choice3text: How do I integrate external APIs into my application?
-choice4url:
+choice4url: /web-application-security.html
-choice4icon:
+choice4icon: fa-lock fa-inverse
-choice4text:
+choice4text: What should I do to secure my web application?

 # Configuration Management